Hotspot Shield Review 2023

 For casual users who want a quick and easy VPN for streaming, torrenting, and gaming, Hotspot Shield could be a good option.
 However, privacy-conscious users who desire more control and transparency over their VPN may want to consider other alternatives.

-In this review, we’ll take a closer look at both the premium and free versions of Hotspot Shield.
 To start, let’s review some basic information about the service.
 The following table provides an overview of its key features and capabilities.

 Simultaneous Connections 10 1

-Price From $2.99/month.
-Free.
+Price From $2.99/month Free

-Our Score 7.8 out of 10.
+Score 7.1 out of 10

-We’ll evaluate Hotspot Shield VPN based on various criteria such as its country of origin, supported platforms, UI design, features, server network, performance, and more.
+We’ll evaluate Hotspot Shield VPN based on various criteria, such as its country of origin, supported platforms, UI design, features, server network, performance, and more.
 If you’re interested in learning more about our methodology, you can read our guide on how we review VPNs.

 Background, Jurisdiction & Reputation